Intro to me

 A chilly but dry Sunday at the end of November.
 It was the first weekend Winter Wonderland was open.

-It usually runs from around 22 November 2018 until 6 January 2019 and is open every day except Christmas Day.
+It is open 10am-10pm until 5 Jan 2020, and is open every day except Christmas Day.

 What age is Winter Wonderland best for?